Keeping your work activities safe

 Resource: HSE workplace health, safety and welfare

-Purpose: This risk assessment assesses individual staff risk with the aim of safeguarding University staff at the greatest risk of adverse or serious reactions to COVID-19, based on the emerging data and evidence.
+Purpose: This risk assessment assesses individual staff risk with the aim of safeguarding University staff at most risk of adverse or serious reactions to infectious diseases or respiratory illnesses based on any emerging data and evidence.

 Purpose: Outlining potential hazards and describing practical steps to minimise risks to ensure lone working is performed in a controlled and co-ordinated manner.